All Episodes

 Let me just cut to the chase, the pull quote of the story.

-They want a strategy and all agree Clinton was the best.
+They want a strategy, and all agree Clinton was the best.

-With Lewinsky, Clinton said he would have never approached the White House job applicant, Kathleen Willie, because she had small breasts.
+With Lewinsky, Clinton said he would have never approached the White House job applicant Kathleen Willie because she had small breasts.

-Just employ what Clinton did.
+Just employ what Clinton did, your press conference.

 Breasts are too big.

-I don't like big breasted women.
+I don't like big-breasted women.

 I would have never done this.